TheBodger/MMM-ButterMeNoParsnips/README.md

 There are no dependencies.

-Comedians like Joe Lycett have popularized the specific "butter me parsnips" version for comedic effect, often using it literally or as a humorous, nonsensical way to deliver a punchline.
+Comedians like Joe Lycett have popularized the specific "butter me parsnips" version of the old phrase for comedic effect, often using it literally or as a humorous, nonsensical way to deliver a punchline.
 In this case it is a play on the butterchurn visualiser name.